dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 These are all, technically, binary breaking changes, but they are very different from one another.

 For example, consider the nature of one of the binary breaking changes in `FileStream`: this class has become much less aggressive about synchronizing some of its internal state with the operating system.
 This has dramatically improved performance in certain scenarios, but it does mean any code written for .NET Core 3.1 that made certain assumptions about exactly how `FileStream` was implemented might break on .NET 8.0.
 Microsoft categorises this as a binary breaking change, but the reality is that the overwhelming majority of users of `FileStream` will be unaffected.
 Their code will run a little faster but nothing else will change.
 Microsoft went to great lengths to minimize any practical incompatibilities, and also, for a few releases, they provided a way to revert to the old behaviour.
 This was carefully thought out, there was a multi-release plan for how the new behaviour would be phased in, with safeguards in place in case the negative impact was worse than expected, and with escape hatches for anyone adversely affected.
-While this is technically a breaking change, most users of this class will be unaffected by it.
+While this is technically a breaking change, most users of this class will experience no negative effects.

 The second case, the gradual removal of CLR serialization, is quite different.
 In this case, functionality is being removed.
 Anyone dependent on that functionality will be out of luck once it goes entirely.
 This is being done because CLR serialization is a security liability, and it's a feature nobody should really be using.
 But lots of people have used it in the past, which is why it was brought over from .NET Framework to .NET.
 So although this is a more brutal kind of breaking change than 1) above, it is being handled in a way designed to give developers using it a very long runway for finally breaking free of it.
 There is a [published plan](https://github.com/dotnet/designs/blob/main/accepted/2020/better-obsoletion/binaryformatter-obsoletion.md) for how it will be phased out.
 There has been a phased approach in which there were initially just warnings, and then a change where it was disabled by default but could easily be re-enabled.
 It will eventually vanish completely, but we had years of notice that it was on the way out.
 (And even then, there will still be an unsupported NuGet package that implements the behaviour if you really want it.)
 Even though CLR serialization was re-introduced in .NET Core explicitly as a stopgap measure, very clearly signposted as something intended only to support porting of code from .NET Framework, and not something to be used in new development, the deprecation was done over about half a decade, and 5 releases of .NET.

 Now compare that with 3), the idea that we should relax about backwards compatibility and just remove the problematic APIs from Rx.
 That very different from 2) (which in turn is very different from 1).
 This would be a sudden shock for existing users of Rx.
 This is absolutely guaranteed to cause problems for anyone who was using Rx in a way that it was very much designed to be used.
-That's a very different sort of breaking change from one that only affects people who knowingly used a doomed API, or one that doesn't affect anyone using an API normally.
+That's a very different sort of breaking change from one that only affects people who knowingly used a doomed API, or one that doesn't affect anyone using an API in normal ways.

 I should clarify that we're not totally opposed to breaking changes, we just want to ensure the following: